 It is also a fact that a thicker putter grip encourages the bigger arm muscles to dominate, reducing the impact of twitchy wrists.

 Without wanting to change putters it might be that changing the grip can help.
 The putter grip is an important part of your equipment, it is the one point that attaches you to the club, even the size of your hands have a bearing on what grip is right.

-There are three main categories of grip to consider:
+There are 3 main grips to consider:

 Standard or Pistol (1.0-1.2″ dia.)